chef/automate/components/docs-chef-io/content/automate/reports.md

     weight = 10
 +++

-The _Reports_ page (Compliance > Reports) provides a comprehensive insight into all scanned infrastructure compliance status.
+The _Reports_ page provides a comprehensive insight into all scanned infrastructure compliance status.
 Scan results for audit cookbook configurations also appear in this view.

 {{< note >}} If the size of a Compliance Report is over 4MB, then the *Reports* page may not display as expected. {{< /note >}}